She who walked in circles

 She took out her phone and saw a message.

-A person she hadn't heard from in a long time.
+From someone she hadn't heard from in a long time.

 Three words: